younseoryu/gorunpy/README.md

 # GoRunPy

 Embed Python’s ML, AI, and data-science ecosystem directly into your Go binary with type-safe bindings.
+- No CGO
+- No shared libraries
-No CGO, no shared libraries, no Python runtime required.
+- No Python runtime

 ```python
 @gorunpy.export